-A paired group of grounding zone wedges and recessional moraines allows us to isolate the time factor of sediment accumulation within a trough, where grounding zone wedges laterally transition to recessional moraines (Fig. 6A).6A), allows us to isolate the time factor of sediment accumulation.
-We select a sequence of these landforms that is bounded by a laterally continuous grounding line at both a distal and retreated position, each representing a time-synchronous grounding line position (Fig. 10A).
-In this group, an individual grounding zone wedge has an average cross-section (i.e.i.e., sediment content) 8.3 times larger than that of an individual moraine.
-The full assemblage of retreating grounding zone wedges has 4.55 times more sediment (in cross-profile) than the neighboringneighbouring assemblage of moraines, while there are twice as many individual moraines.
-Therefore, in two parallel corridors, the sediment flux at each grounding line position is higher in the grounding zone wedge group and the occupation of each individual grounding line position must be longer during grounding zone wedge construction.
-Based on these observations and the general consistency of recessional moraine size across the western Ross Sea, we suggest that lower sediment flux and at a sub-ice stream scale and shorter occupation time are both factors that limit moraine growth.
+A paired group of grounding zone wedges and recessional moraines within a trough, in which grounding zone wedges laterally transition to recessional moraines (Fig. 6a), allows us to isolate the time factor of sediment accumulation.
+We select a sequence of these landforms that is bounded by a laterally continuous grounding line at both a distal and retreated position, each representing a time-synchronous grounding line position (Fig. 10a).
+In this group, an individual grounding zone wedge has an average cross section (i.e. sediment content) 8.3 times larger than that of an individual moraine.
+The full assemblage of retreating grounding zone wedges has 4.55 times more sediment (in cross profile) than the neighbouring assemblage of moraines, while there are twice as many individual moraines.
+Therefore, the sediment flux at each grounding line position is higher in the grounding zone wedge group and the occupation of each individual grounding line position must be longer during grounding zone wedge construction.
+Based on these observations and the general consistency of recessional moraine size across the western Ross Sea, we suggest that lower sediment flux at a sub-ice-stream scale and shorter occupation time are both factors that limit moraine growth.

-In the above example we find a difference in sediment flux to contrasting landform types.
-Within a grounding zone wedge in southern JOIDES Trough Furthermore, we find spatial variability in sediment thickness within a single landformgrounding zone wedge in southern JOIDES Trough.
-Sub-bottom acoustic data detect a buried surface beneath the acoustically transparent grounding zone wedge sediment unit, enabling us to map the spatial distribution of sediment accumulation on top of the underlying (i.e. older) substrate (Fig. 10B).
-We find that the The sediment thickness at the grounding zone wedge front is laterally variable, with peak thickness in the centre-west (μ=12.9 m up to 2 km behind topset-foreset break), thickness minima to the far west and in the eastern lobe (c.
-2.4 m), and moderate thickness on the eastern flank (c.
-6.6 m) and within a pronounced embayment (c.
-8.5 m).
+Furthermore, we find spatial variability in sediment thickness within a single grounding zone wedge in the southern JOIDES Trough.
+Sub-bottom acoustic data detect a buried surface beneath the acoustically transparent grounding zone wedge sediment unit, enabling us to map the spatial distribution of sediment accumulation on top of the underlying (i.e. older) substrate (Fig. 10b).
+The sediment thickness at the grounding zone wedge front is laterally variable, with peak thickness in the centre west ($\mu = 12.9 \,\mathrm{m}$ up to 2 km behind the topset-foreset break), thickness minima to the far west and in the eastern lobe (ca. 2.4 m), and moderate thickness on the eastern flank (ca. 6.6 m) and within a pronounced embayment (ca. 8.5 m).
 In the along-flow direction, the grounding zone wedge unit also thickens and thins towards a maximum distal thickness.
 Variable sediment thickness within a single grounding zone wedge points to differences in sediment flux to the grounding line.
-A variable sediment flux, over a scale of 100s of metersmetres to several kilometres, may be linked to factors such as sediment delivery from a contrasting source (different grain size, porosity, rheology), the basal thermal regime and hydrology, ice velocity, and any glaciological properties (ice thickness, surface slope, ice composition) that in turn affect these factors.
+A variable sediment flux, over a scale of hundreds of metres to several kilometres, may be linked to factors such as sediment delivery from a contrasting source (different grain size, porosity, rheology), the basal thermal regime and hydrology, ice velocity, and any glaciological properties (ice thickness, surface slope, ice composition) that in turn affect these factors.